sboli/twmn/README.markdown

 `twmnc` is a command line tool to send notification requests to `twmnd`.
 You can also use `notify-send` for a similar purpose, even though `twmnc` is more powerful.
 See `twmnc --help` for more information.

 `twmnd` is the daemon listening to notification requests and showing them one after another.
+Its configuration is done in the INI format at `~/.config/twmn/twmn.conf`.
+The file is created with a default configuration when `twmnd` is launched for the first time.

 Notifications are shown in a one-line bar called the notification slide.
 They can be navigated through and activated with shortcuts.
 See `twmn.conf`.

-Configuration is done in the INI format in `twmn.conf`, which is usually located at `~/.config/twmn/twmn.conf`.
-A default configuration is created when `twmnd` is launched for the first time.

 About twmn.conf